Skip to main content

 Ski Austria

-Whoever first decided to stick two thin bits of wood together and strap their feet onto them before sending it down a mountain at high altitude was clearly a little bit insane…but we thank you.
-If not for you we wouldn’t know that feeling of flying down fresh powder, waking up to blue skies and curing hangovers with crisp mountain air.
-Beers on mountain tops, tunes echoing around pistes, friends made on ski lifts and falling in love with seasonaires (happens) – all this could be yours and we’ve got the best ski resorts in Austria right here for you to make you dreams come true!
+Whoever first decided to stick two thin bits of wood together and strap their feet onto them before sending it down a mountain at high altitude was clearly a little bit wild… but we thank you.
+If not for you we wouldn’t know that feeling of flying down fresh powder, waking up to blue skies with crisp mountain air.
+Beers on mountain tops, tunes echoing around pistes, friends made on ski lifts and falling in love with seasonaires (happens) – all this could be yours and we’ve got the best ski resorts in Austria right here for you to make your dreams come true!

 The Austrian Alps in summer are wicked for yodelling and singing Sound of Music-style, but once the temps drop, we’re all about the Austrian ski resorts, baby.
 Whether you’re tearing it up on the black diamond slopes, owning the bunny hills, getting in some quality cardio with cross-country skiing, or just there for the awesome après, there’s a whole lot of ski fun to be had in Austria…